 Can you quickly create or update courses?

-Can you see the learning progress of course participants at a glance?
+Can you see at a glance the learning status of course participants?

 Does the LMS support your most important training scenarios?